-The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' responsibilities.
-The board of Trustees has formally met 4 times during the year.
-The fifth meeting was a strategy meeting.
+The information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
+The board of Governors. has formally met 4 times during the year.
+Attendance during the year at meetings of the Board of Trustees is detailed in the table below.